fairmatic/fmsdk-insurance-sample-ios/migrate_from_older_versions.md

 ### Removal of `FairmaticDelegate`

-The `FairmaticDelegate` protocol is no longer available, and you can remove all the occurences of it in your code.
+The `FairmaticDelegate` protocol is no longer needed, and you can remove all the occurences of it in your code.
 Hence, the signature of the `Fairmatic.setup()` function has also changed to not accept the delegate parameter.
 This simplifies your app code.

 ```diff
 -        Fairmatic.setupWith(configuration: configuration,